Susan Daniel, Chair

 The School of Dental Hygiene, committed to solving global oral health problems, offers a variety of service learning programs in partnership with non-governmental agencies, academic institutions, and private organizations worldwide.
 Faculty-led experiences offer unique opportunities for students to travel abroad, develop cross-cultural competence, experience global health challenges, and engage in projects that advance oral health.
 International locations are determined by the School of Dental Hygiene in conjunction with the Office of Study Abroad.
 Program participation requires approval from the School of Dental Hygiene and the Office of Study Abroad.

-Accelerated Bachelor of Science to Master of Science Program
+Linked Bachelor of Science to Master of Science Program

 The Dental Hygiene Research Center